scrambled2k3/Job-Queue/README.md

 # Job-Queue
-Create a job queue that collects site html when given a URL
+Create a job queue that collects site html and persists it to a database when given a URL.

 ## To setup
 1. Run `npm install` from the root directory.